Temporal Motifs for Financial Networks: A Study on Mercari, JPMC, and Venmo Platforms: Fraud Detection

 \section{Fraud Detection}

 In this section, we consider two datasets in which the fraud activity is defined differently: (1) financial transactions from an online marketplace, Mercari, where the fraudsters are the sellers of illegal items, and (2) a synthetic financial transaction network used by J.P.
-Morgan Chase where the fraudsters are defined as the beneficiaries of the fraudulent transactions.
+Morgan Chase, where the fraudsters are defined as the beneficiaries of the fraudulent transactions.
 For both datasets, we utilize temporal motifs to detect fraudulent users.
-We extract temporal motif features from the egocentric networks and compare them against a baseline model that only considers simple graph features~\cite{kodate2020detecting}.
+We extract temporal motif features from the egocentric networks and compare them against several baselines.